Yomiko12/ReggieBot/README.md

 ___
 ## UPCOMING CHANGES (Not in order)
-1. more moderation commands (ban, kick)
 2. set up notification system for servers to notify of updates, downtime, set  default notification chat, etc
 6. randomised responses will not respond to the same question twice so that responses are more realistic
 8. improved event setter
 9. reference people by a word in their name instead of an @ if that's possible
 10. more shorthand command aliases
 14. Bot is not asynchronous
 15. bug: username bug in some commands
 16. bug: r pogchamp GIF's do not load in embeds